Commercial efficiency

 This is one of the most difficult exercises for new salespeople.

-It is also a subject I am personally passionate about.
+It's also a subject I'm personally passionate about.

-If you want to convince those who do not want to be convinced, pay attention to what follows.
+If you want to convince those who don't want to be convinced, pay attention to the following.

 Beware!
-Typically the kind of book that will take you to another level.
+This is generally the kind of book that will take you to another level.

-Yet salespeople cannot be afraid of the word "no".
+Yet salespeople can't be afraid of the word "no".

 "Don't take no for an answer. "